wvlet/airframe/docs/airframe-control.md

 // Backoff retry
 val r: String =
   Retry
-    .withBackOff(maxRetry = 3)
+    // Retry up to 3 times.
+The default initial waiting time is 100ms .withBackOff(maxRetry = 3)
     // Classify the retryable or non-retryable error type.
-All exceptions will be retried by default.
+    // All exceptions will be retried by default.
     .retryOn {
        case e: TimeoutException => Retry.retryableFailure(e)
+       case other => Retry.nonRetryableFailure(other)
     }
     .run {
       logger.info("hello retry")